Frequently asked questions

 In Network

 In-network means that your counselor has contracted with your insurance company to provide services for a contracted rate.
 If your counselor is in-network with your insurance, they will file claims for your insurance company, and you are responsible for copays and deductibles as they are determined by your insurance company.
-We are in-network with a few insurance panels and are able to accept insurance with those panels.
-Please check with your counselor regarding participation on panels.
+We are in-network with a few insurance panels and can accept insurance with those panels.
+Please check with your counselor regarding participation in panels.

 Out of Network

-Out of Network means that your counselor does not have a contract with your insurance company.
+Out-of-network means that your counselor does not have a contract with your insurance company.
 If your counselor is out of network then you will be responsible for payment for your session at the time of service.
 Your counselor will give you a form called a “superbill”.
-A superbill is simply a specialized invoice that you can file with your insurance carrier to be reimbursed for some of the cost of your counseling session.
-In some cases, your counselor is able to file out of network claims for you as a courtesy to you.
+A superbill is a detailed invoice that you can submit to your insurance provider for potential reimbursement of your counseling session costs.
+In some cases, your counselor can file out-of-network claims for you as a courtesy to you.
 In this case, you will need to pay for the full cost of your session at the time of service, and your counselor will file the claim for you rather than using a superbill.

 How do I schedule an appointment?